The History of Rock Music: 1990-1999Raves, grunge, post-rock, trip-hop

 A revolution in roots-rock began in the late 1980s in Chicago with Souled American and Uncle Tupelo, and in the 1990s became a new genre altogether.
 It was Nashville's country music transposed into the small bedrooms of the disaffected youth in the small towns of the heartland.
 Those bands had rediscovered country and folk music for the hardcore generation: their descendants dumped hardcore for the most spartan and traditional of sounds.

-Led by singer-songwriters Jay Farrar and Jeff Tweedy, Uncle Tupelo (1) pretty much invented a new genre when they released No Depression (1990), a collection of country ballads played with the fury of hardcore.
-Abandoning the punk edge and focusing on the depressed stories, the acoustic tour de force of March 16-20 1992 (1992) invented more than a genre: it created a movement for sincere, populist and political music.
-Anodyne (1993) hinted at the mainstream appeal of this idea.
+Led by singer-songwriters Jay Farrar and Jeff Tweedy, Uncle Tupelo (1) pretty much invented a new genre when they released No Depression (jan 1990 - jun 1990), a collection of country ballads played with the fury of hardcore.
+Abandoning the punk edge and focusing on the depressed stories, the acoustic tour de force of March 16-20 1992 (mar 1992 - aug 1992) invented more than a genre: it created a movement for sincere, populist and political music.
+Anodyne (may/jun 1993 - oct 1993) hinted at the mainstream appeal of this idea.
 After they parted ways, the two leaders would form two of the most influential bands of the 1990s: Son Volt and Wilco.